Texas Tick-Borne Diseases

 General laboratory findings:

 Arboviral disease is a broad term used to describe infections caused by a group of viruses spread by the bite of infected arthropods (insects) such as mosquitoes and ticks (15).
-These include Heartland (HRTV), Powassan (POWV) and Bourbon (BRBV).
+These include Heartland (HRTV), Powassan (POWV), and Bourbon (BRBV).
 Other diseases spread by the bite of an infected tick are bacterial infections and babesiosis (a parasitic infection), which are not arboviruses.
-It is important to note that if a highly suspected infected individual (positive for symptoms and tick bite) does not have improvement of symptoms following an antibiotic regimen, a viral pathogen from a tick may be the culprit.
+It is important to note that if a highly suspected infected individual (positive for symptoms and a tick bite) does not improve symptoms following an antibiotic regimen, a viral pathogen from a tick may be the culprit.

 Ask yourself...

-- How does the length of time an infected tick is attached correlate with the probability of acquiring Lyme disease?
+1. How does the time an infected tick is attached correlate with the probability of acquiring Lyme disease?

 Removal of Ticks

 Imagine you are evaluating a patient who has not removed a tick attached to their skin.
-It is imperative that you quickly, yet appropriately, remove it manually (unless your facility has another method).
-There are other commercially available tick-removal devices, but there are currently no substantial studies that have evaluated their usefulness.
+You must quickly, yet appropriately, remove it manually (unless your facility has another method).
+Other commercially available tick-removal devices are available, but no substantial studies have evaluated their usefulness.

-The Centers for Disease Control and Prevention (CDC) provides the following steps as a guide on how to manually remove a tick:
+The Centers for Disease Control and Prevention (CDC) provides the following steps as a guide on how to remove a tick manually:

-- Do not twist or jerk the tick (this can cause the mouth-parts to break off and remain in the skin)
+2. Do not twist or jerk the tick (this can cause the mouthparts to break off and remain in the skin)

-- If you notice the mouth-parts remain on the skin after removal, grasp and pull with tweezers.
+3. If the mouthparts remain on the skin after removal, grasp and pull with tweezers.

 Ask yourself...

-- Why do you think it’s recommended to avoid squeezing or puncturing the tick’s body?
+2. Why do you think avoiding squeezing or puncturing the tick’s body is recommended?

 Medications Used to Treat Tick-Borne Diseases

-The treatment of tick-borne diseases often involves antibiotics, with the choice of medication depending on the specific disease diagnosed.
-It would be helpful to consult an infectious disease specialist about individual patient treatment plans as the specific duration of treatment can vary based on each disease, the severity of symptoms, and individual patient traits.
+Treating tick-borne diseases often involves antibiotics, with the choice of medication depending on the disease diagnosed.
+It would be helpful to consult an infectious disease specialist about individual patient treatment plans, as the particular duration of treatment can vary based on each disease, the severity of symptoms, and personal patient traits.

 Here’s a brief overview of treatments for some of the most common tick-borne diseases: